Til7701/nonel/README.md

 The binaries created here, do not work as intended due to the reflection problems.
 They still require a jre (maybe even more).
 Unless there is a way to create the binaries as standalone executables, there is no need to use GraalVM.

-To build a native image with GraalVM, build the fat jar, setup GraalVM on your system and run `native-image -jar target/fx-demo.jar`
+To build a native image with GraalVM, build the fat jar, setup GraalVM on your system and run:
+`native-image -jar target/fx-demo.jar`